osuthorpe/llm-expect/wiki/Architecture-Deep-Dive.md

 The `@vald8` decorator is a wrapper that intercepts calls to the user's function.

 *   **Why Decorators?** We chose decorators because they are non-intrusive.
 They allow users to "tag" functions for evaluation without modifying the function's internal logic.
-*   **Mechanism**: When the decorated function is called, Vald8 checks if it's being run in "evaluation mode" (triggered by `function.eval()`).
+*   **Mechanism**: When the decorated function is called, LLM Expect checks if it's being run in "evaluation mode" (triggered by `function.eval()`).
 If so, it bypasses normal execution and hands control to the `EvaluationRunner`.

 ### 2. The Orchestration Layer (`EvaluationRunner`)